 The wind howled relentlessly, slamming invisible fists against my window.
-Outside, the once-twinkling lights that usually litters the horizon’s skyscrapers were now smeared into the haze and nothingness of an impenetrable fog.
-Buildings swayed as trees teetered sideways and the skies glowered ominously down on us, the little people huddled inside, sheltered from the chaos without.
+Outside, the once-twinkling lights that usually litter the horizon’s skyscrapers were now smeared into the haze and nothingness of an impenetrable fog.
+Buildings swayed as trees teetered sideways and the skies glowered ominously down on us-the little people huddled inside-sheltered from the chaos without.

 Two palms hung limp at my sides.
 My wide unseeing gaze fixed outward from the large sightless foggy window of my apartment.
 It was my little eye to the tumult of the storm beyond it where the wind howled on.